rkyoon12/NAED/README.md

 </p>

-* Based on the Equation discovery method, the vector field $\Phi$ is defined by Dictionary elements.
+* Based on the Equation discovery method, the vector field \Phi is defined by Dictionary elements.
 * Using the adjoint method, compute the gradients of objective by solving alternative adjoint equation.
 * Applying the stability theory, we analyze the stability of classifier under the noise in the given data.
 * Benchmark SINDy algorithm, we thresholding the coefficients by cutoff value to prevent overfitting.